anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 #### 4.2.3.6.
 Integration Interfaces
 - DHCP:
-When the Neutron-DHCP agent is hosted in controller nodes, then for VMs, on a Tenant network, that need to acquire an IPv4 and/or IPv6 address, the VLAN for the Tenant must be extended to the control plane servers so that the Neutron agent can receive the DHCP requests from the VM and send the response to the VM with the IPv4 and/or IPv6 addresses and the lease time.
+When the Neutron-DHCP agent is hosted in controller nodes, then for the servers, on a Tenant network, that need to acquire an IPv4 and/or IPv6 address, the VLAN for the Tenant must be extended to the control plane servers so that the Neutron agent can receive the DHCP requests from the server and send the response to the server with the IPv4 and/or IPv6 addresses and the lease time.
 Please see OpenStack provider Network.
 -	DNS
 -	LDAP
 -	IPAM